Getting tested for STI's is critical to stopping their spread, we make it easy at the Student Health Center.

 How are STIs spread?

-You can get an STI by having sex (vaginal, anal or oral) with someone who already has an STI.
+An individual can get an STI by having sex (vaginal, anal or oral) with someone who already has an STI.
 Anyone who is sexually active can get an STI.
 Some STIs, like herpes and HPV, are spread by skin-to-skin contact.

 Visit the Centers for Disease Control and Prevention webpage for more info about how STIs are spread.